javicar31/RaspberryPi-Wifi-Cam/README.md

 # RaspberryPi Wifi Camera

-Local Network streaming using RaspberryPi 5 and Camera Module 3
+Local Network streaming using RaspberryPi and Camera Module 3

-WORKS WITH PI ZERO 2 W
+TESTED WITH PI ZERO 2 W AND RASPBERRYPI 5

 STEP 1: Install Lite or desktop version of the latest Pi OS